-- 4 cups of filtered water
+- 4 cups of water

-- 1-2 tsp maple syrup
+- 2 to 3 teaspoons maple syrup

-2. Add the fresh squeezed lime juice, maple syrup and a pinch of salt.
+2. Add the fresh squeezed lime juice, maple syrup, and a pinch of salt.

-6. Strain the leaves out and serve.
+6. Strain the mint leaves (if used) out and serve.

-8. Ayurveda always recommends to drink liquids at room temperature or warmer; iced beverages are never recommended, even in the summer!
+Health tip: Ayurveda always recommends to drink liquids at room temperature or warmer; iced beverages are never recommended, even in the summer!